Choline Bitartrate Guide: Is it a good focus booster?

 Choline bitartrate is a cholinergic.

 This is the name we give to substances which contain choline, and which raise brain choline availability when consumed.
+Other substances classed as cholinergics include Citicoline and Alpha-GPC, which most of you have probably heard of before.

 Choline bitartrate is 41% choline by weight.
 This makes it the most choline-rich cholinergic used in nootropics today.
 That isn’t necessarily a good thing – more on that later!